-"designated senior employee" means a person employed in the ministry of the Minister as a deputy minister, an associate deputy minister, an assistant deputy minister or a director or in a prescribed position.
+"designated senior employee" means a person employed in the ministry of the Minister as a deputy minister, an associate deputy minister or a director or in a prescribed position.

 Direction or recommendation

 (2) A designated senior employee may provide direction or recommendations to all or a class of licensees respecting the prevention and management of infectious respiratory diseases or infectious gastrointestinal diseases.